simplek8s/simplek8s-website/content/documentation/installation/install.md

 xdb    259:0    0    1G  0 disk
 ```

-Write the SimpleK8s image to the destination device.
+Write the SimpleK8s image to the destination device:

 {{< alert type="warning" >}}
 __THIS WILL OVERWRITE THE DESTINATION DEVICE WITHOUT PROMPT.__